 Yes.
 Veterans with mild service-connected sleep apnea can receive benefits.
 Veterans with mild service-connected sleep apnea may receive up to a 30% or 50% VA sleep apnea rating.

 Many veterans are denied VA disability and they have the option to file an appeal.
 We highly suggest you discuss your claim with a VA benefits appeal lawyer after a denial.
 There is never a cost to talk with Woods & Woods VA compensation disability attorneys about appealing.
-We can offer from guidance on what legal options are available to you.
+We can offer free guidance on what legal options are available to you.

 Get Help With Your VA Sleep Apnea Rating

 Think you need help with your sleep apnea disability claim?
 Haven’t applied and want assistance?
 Were you denied a VA sleep apnea rating and want to appeal?
 Just not sure what to do next?
 Give Woods & Woods a call.

 Since 1985, we have successfully represented thousands of veterans and their families.
 We offer free legal consultations and free help filing your application.
 Our lawyers only charge if you hire us for an appeal and we win.
 Our law firm is here to answer any questions you have and make a recommendation for your claim.
 If you need help, reach out to us about your VA disability sleep apnea rating.